openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

    $SCRIPTS/setup_network.sh

-The destroy_network.sh script does the reverse, and should not be used lightly.
-It should also only be used after all of the VMs created below have been destroyed.
+The destroy_network.sh script does the reverse.
+You should only use this script after all the VMs created below have been destroyed.

+**WARNING:** Use the destroy_network.sh script cautiously.

-There is also a script cleanup_network.sh that will remove networking configuration from libvirt.
+There is also a script cleanup_network.sh that removes networking configuration from libvirt.

 *********************